komodorio/docs/docs/Integrations/datadog-webhook.md

 ### Prerequisites

-In order for us to connect your services according to Datadog events, the following environment variables should exist on your k8s deployments:
+In order for us to connect your services according to Datadog events, the following environment variables should exist on your kubernetes deployments:
 - `DD_ENV` should match the environment specified on the Datadog tags
 - `DD_SERVICE` should match the service name specified on the Datadog tags